TEABAGGING!!!!

 When I'm drinking tea with milk & sugar, I leave the bag in for longer than I do otherwise.
 The milk just overpowers the tea if it's weak.
 Same principle with respect to folks calling Peet's coffee "bitter": You've gotta burn the hell outta the beans to taste them after adding 37 other flavors, and Peet's doesn't have separate roasts for black and with-a-lotta-crap coffee drinkers.

-Oddly enough, staying here I saw seven golden bowls make cakes and religion (goo, Saturday, 9 December 2006 21:28 (seventeen years ago) link
+Oddly enough, staying here I saw seven golden bowls make cakes and religion (goo, Saturday, 9 December 2006 21:28 (nineteen years ago)

 i drink a lot of non-tea-y teas (like ginger tea or raspberry tea) and for those i like to leave the bag in for ages otherwise it's not flavorful enough. i always squish those. with green or black tea, squishing isn't really necessary after a few min.